fortrabbit/blog/how-to-get-good-support.md

 ---
 author: fl
 published: true
 created: 2017-10-18
-title:          "How to get good support"
+title: How to get good support
-excerpt:        "Successful communication in customer support chat channels."
+excerpt: Successful communication in customer support chat channels.
-lead:           "Customer service is crucial, especially for hosting.
+lead: Customer service is crucial, especially for hosting.
 Help us helping you!
 Get better answers faster.
-Learn how to ask."
+Learn how to ask.
 keywords: "Intercom, live chat, "
 image: support-poster.gif
+tags:
+  - opinion
 ---

 ## Do this